-The provisions of this Agreement cancel and take the place of all previous Agreements and shall become effective the 1st day of December, 2015, subject to the acceptance of the Eighty-Ninth (89th) session of the Legislature or the Joint-Subcommittee on Employee Relations and shall remain in full force and effect through the thirtieth day of June, 2017.

-It shall be automatically renewed from biennium to biennium thereafter unless either party shall notify the other in writing no later than January 1 of odd-numbered years that it desires to modify the Agreement.
-In the event such notice is given, negotiations shall commence not later than March 1st of odd-numbered years.

-This Agreement shall remain in full force and effect during the period of negotiations and until notice of termination of this Agreement is provided to the other party in the manner set forth in the following paragraph.

-In the event that a Successor Agreement has not been agreed upon by an expiration date of this Agreement as provided for in paragraphs 1 or 2 above, either party may terminate this Agreement by the serving of written notice upon the other party not less than ten (10) calendar days prior to the desired termination date which shall not be before the expiration date provided above.

-In witness thereof, the parties hereto have set their hands this 28th day of October, 2015.
+The provisions of this Agreement cancel and take the place of all probecome effective the day of, 2017, subject to the (90th) session of the Legislature or the Joint-Subcommittee on Employer full force and effect through the thirtieth day of June, 2019. ne acceptance of t he Ninetieth It shall be automatically renewed from biennium to biennium therese the other in writing no later than January 1 of odd-numbered years.
+Agreement.
+In the event such notice is given, negotiations shall con odd-numbered years. that it desires to m nodify the This Agreement shall remain in full force and effect during the perio of termination of this Agreement is provided to the other party in the paragraph. - In the event that a Successor Agreement has not been agreed upon Agreement as provided for in paragraphs 1 or 2 above, either party the serving of written notice upon the other party not less than ten desired termination date which shall not be before the expiration date may terminate this (10) calendar days s Agreement by prior to the In witness thereof, the parties hereto have set their hands this day of , 2017.

-FOR THE UNION FOR THE EMPLOYER Jo Pels State Field Director Myron Frans Commissioner of Minnesota Management & Budget Tim Henderson Field Representative/Chief Negotiator Marcy Cordes Assistant Commissioner/State Negotiator Minnesota Management & Budget Kael Payne Unit 25 Chair Laura J. Davis Labor Relations Consultant 4

-Micah Intermill Acting Compensation Manager

-Elisabeth Brady Agency Policy Specialist
+FOR THE EMPLOYER

+Crystal Kreklow Field Representative Myron Frans Commissioner of Minnesota Management and Budget

+Edwin Hudson

+- Deputy Commissioner of Minnesota

+Donald Ochs Management and Budget

+Unit 25 Chair ardy J.

+Carolyn Trevis

+Assistant State Negotiator

-Esther Kaiser Unit 25 Co-Chair
+William Lewis Unit 25 Co-Chair - Elisaveth & Brooky

+Elisabeth Brady

+Labor Relations Consultant 3

+Austin Neese

+Labor Relations Consultant 2

+Que la

+Dori Leland

+Compensation Director